a-morales/kwm/README.md

 *Kwm* runs a local daemon to read messages and trigger functions.
 *Kwmc* can be used to write to *Kwm*'s socket, and the included hotkeys.cpp uses this program to define
 a mapping between keys and these functions.
-The config file ".kwmrc" also uses *Kwmc* to apply initial
-settings upon startup.
-Because of this, *Kwmc* needs to be placed in your path to ensure that everything
+Because of this, *Kwmc* needs to be placed in your path to
-works as expected.
+ensure that everything works as expected.
 For information, check the readme located within the *kwmc* folder.

 *Kwm* uses the event taps API (Quartz Event Services) to observe, filter and alter user input events prior
 to their delivery to a foreground application.